Extended field theories are local and have classifying spaces: Smooth symmetric monoidal -categories

-\paragraph{The category $\cartsp$:} This category captures the smooth structure.
-An object of $\cartsp$ is an open subset of $\RR^n$ that is diffeomorphic to $\RR^n$ and morphisms are smooth maps.
-This category is turned into a site by equipping it with the coverage of good open covers, i.e., open covers for which every finite intersection is either empty or diffeomorphic to~$\RR^n$.
-Objects in the functor category $\Fun(\cartsp^\op;\mathscr{D})$ can be thought of as the category of smoothly parametrized objects of $\mathscr{D}$ over cartesian spaces.
-As a basic example, one can consider a smooth manifold $M$ as a functor $M:\cartsp^\op\to \set$, by assigning to each cartesian space~$U$ the set of smooth maps $C^\infty(U,M)$.
-For us, this category will allow us to form smooth families of symmetric monoidal $(\infty,n)$-categories.
+\begin{definition} The site $\cart$ is defined as follows.
+Objects are open subsets of $\RR^n$ diffeomorphic to $\RR^n$, where $n≥0$ is arbitrary.
+Morphisms are smooth maps.
+The covering families are given by {\it good open covers}, defined as open covers in which every finite intersection is empty or diffeomorphic to some $\RR^n$. \end{definition}

+The functor category $\Fun(\cart^\op,\mathscr{D})$ can be thought of as the category of smoothly parametrized objects of $\mathscr{D}$ over cartesian spaces.
+As a basic example, one can consider a smooth manifold $M$ as a functor $M:\cart^\op\to \set$, by sending a cartesian space~$U$ to the set of smooth maps $\sm(U,M)$.
+The category $\cart$ allows us to form smooth families of symmetric monoidal $(\infty,d)$-categories as well as isotopies of bordisms (\cref{isotopybordsec}).
 For more information about sheaves on this site, see Fiorenza–Schreiber–Stasheff \cite{FiorenzaSchreiberStasheff} or Sati–Schreiber \cite{SatiSchreiber.POC}.